FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 ### 2.4.
 Forum Content
 Users of FreeFlarum forums are prohibited from sharing content that:

-- Violates local, state, or European Union laws and regulations
+- Violates local, state, or European Union laws and regulations;
-- Constitutes personal attacks, harassment, abusive or hate speech, or bullying
+- Constitutes personal attacks, harassment, abusive or hate speech, or bullying;
-- Contains explicit sexual content, extreme violence, or excessive profanity
+- Contains explicit sexual content, extreme violence, or excessive profanity;
-- Promotes piracy or illegal file sharing
+- Promotes piracy or illegal file sharing;
-- Advertises multi-level marketing schemes
+- Advertises multi-level marketing schemes;

 ### 2.5.
 FreeFlarum Footer
 While you may customize your forum's appearance, removing or obscuring the FreeFlarum footer is not permitted.
 To remove the footer, please consider [making a donation](https://freeflarum.com/donate).